 Lightroom is a great way to work through the images from your latest shoot.
 It is an editing program from Adobe.
-It not only lets you edit and adjust a whole range of settings, but you can also organise and tag your work.
+It not only lets you edit and adjust a whole range of settings, but you can also organize and tag your work.
 This can speed up your workflow.

 For playing around with HSL elements of your images, look no further.

-What Are HSL Sliders?
+What Are HSL Color Sliders?